 Along with the latest software announcements for the iPhone, Mac, Apple TV & Apple Watch, there was an announcement of Apple switching to its silicon and replacing Intel.
 A piece of news we all saw coming a long way.
 Tim Cook also mentioned Apple’s $100 million pledge to fight racial injustice and addressed the current BLM protests.

-Let’s look at all the announcements that were made by Apple in WWDC 2020.
+Let’s take a look at all the iPhone application development announcements made by Apple at WWDC 2020.

 Announcements Made in WWDC 2020